andompesta/andompesta.github.io/_posts/2022-11-13-efficent-data-preprocessing.md

   - [rapids](https://www.nvidia.com/en-us/deep-learning-ai/software/rapids/){:target="_blank"} engine: an emerging GPU-based environment provided by NVIDIA.

-To compare the different engines, the text pre-processing task is used.
+To compare the different engines, the text preprocessing task is used for benchmarking.
+As above mentioned, the dataset is the farfetch dataset that contains about 400K products, but about 300K are used for this test due to missing meaningful descriptions.
-The objective of text preprocessing is to clean, tokenize, pad and add special tokens to each prodict description.
+Text preprocessing aims to clean, tokenize, pad and add special tokens to each product description.
-For consistency we adopted the same tokenizer used in the original [CLIP implementation](https://github.com/openai/CLIP/blob/main/clip/simple_tokenizer.py).
+For consistency, we adopted the same tokenizer used in the original [CLIP implementation](https://github.com/openai/CLIP/blob/main/clip/simple_tokenizer.py).
 However, a pyspark UDF is used to apply the preprocessing to the original dataframe:

 ```python